On a rainy June evening in 1976, something remarkable happened at Manchester’s Lesser Free Trade Hall.

 However, Manchester’s appetite for punk was still nascent, and the gig’s attendance was modest at best.
 But what it lacked in numbers, it made up for in future influence.
 The crowd that night included individuals who would go on to shape the very fabric of music, fashion, and culture.

-Who was in the audience?
+Who was in the audience at the Sex pistol’s gig?

 Peter Hook and Bernard Sumner

 Two schoolmates from Salford, Peter Hook and Bernard Sumner, were in the audience that night.
-Hook recalls, “If they can do it, then so can we.”
+Hook recalled, “If they can do it, then so can we.”
 The next day, he purchased a bass guitar and began practicing.

 Three weeks later, when the Pistols returned to Manchester, Hook and Sumner met Ian Curtis, and together with Stephen Morris, they formed Joy Division.